Sqooba/scala-timeseries-lib/README.md

 ## Notes on Performance

+The original goal was to provide abstractions that are easy to use and to understand.

+While we still strive to keep the library simple to use, we are also shifting to more intensive applications: performance is thus becoming more of a priority.

+### Details
 As suggested by its name, `VectorTimeSeries` is backed by a `Vector` and uses dichotomic search for lookups.
 The following performances can thus be expected (using the denomination [found here](http://docs.scala-lang.org/overviews/collections/performance-characteristics.html)):

   - `Log` for random lookups, left/right trimming and slicing within the definition bounds